shauryashaurya/Cooler/README.md

 As an engineer, I suspect you'd get the same value from coolRE as me.
 Study the code or implement one of them on your own.

+I don't plan to make any of these implementations _comprehensive_ - meaning implementing every line and edge case of the specifications (listed in references below) but the main parts I build will conform to the specs.

 ## References
 What I'll use: